NBISweden/snakemake-workflow-tool/README.md

 5. Run `workflowtool run`

 (We use a Python virtual environment for testing only.
-In practice, this would be need to be a Conda environment, see the next section.)
+In practice, this would need to be a Conda environment, see the next section.)

 # Overview